Home » Wiki » How to Fix KMODE Exception Not Handled Error in Windows

 Step #4.
 Clean Boot Windows

-• Disable all startup apps here.
-Save changes and exit
+• Disable all startup items and non-Microsoft services.

 If the error doesn’t occur during a clean boot, it indicates conflicts from 3rd party services/software.
 Please enable them to find the problematic program selectively.